There are 88 Juvenile Courts in the state of Ohio, one for every county.

 The Geauga County Juvenile Court consists of one Judge (Timothy J. Grendell), one Magistrate, who also serves as the Court Administrator (David Lubecky), one Constable (John Ralph), clerical and administrative staff, and a Probation Department.

-The Probation Department consists of a Chief Probation Officer, a Senior Probation Officer (Beth Williams), one Probation Officer (Stephanie Voss), one Intake Officer/Diversion Program Coordinator (Ann Mlinar), one Intensive Supervision Monitor, one Community Service-Restitution/Coordinator (Heather Mountsier), and one Work Crew Supervisor (Charles Giallanza).
+The Probation Department consists of a Chief Probation Officer, a Senior Probation Officer (Beth Williams), one Probation Officer (Stephanie Voss), one Intake Officer/Diversion Program Coordinator (Ann Mlinar), one Intensive Supervision Monitor, one Probation Officer, Restitution Coordinator (Heather Mountsier), and one Work Crew Supervisor.

 - INTAKE SERVICES

 - refers to the gatekeeping function within the Court system.
 The Intake Officer screens all complaints and referrals for diversion consideration, and handles all court related pre and post hearing responsibilities of clients not placed on probation.
 The Intake Officer also facilitates the Early Truancy Intervention Program, an offshoot of the Diversion Program, and the School SMART Program.

 - refer to the court ordered assignment of the Probation status to a client.
 Clients sign and are expected to adhere to the Court’s standardized Conditions of Probation, which are often further individualized to meet client needs.
 Probation Officers monitor client behavior and accountability while acting as service brokers.

 - refers to the handling of specific matters outside of the formal courtroom.
 Discretion to divert cases is provided for in the Ohio Rules of Juvenile Procedure.
 Diversion Services include the Early Truancy Intervention Program and the School SMART Program; both components are aimed at intervening in matters of alleged delinquency and unruliness for first time and/or youthful offenders absent the stigma of establishing an official court record.